object-oriented-python/object-oriented-programming/doc/source/11_further_object-oriented_features.rst

 Further object-oriented features
 ================================

-This week we'll tie up a few loose ends by examining in detail some programming concepts and Python features which we have encountered but not really studied in the course so far.
+In this chapter, we'll tie up a few loose ends by examining in detail some programming concepts and Python features which we have encountered but not really studied in the preceding chapters.

 .. _decorators: